andrewdyer/react-document-meta-manager/README.md

 ### Suffix Example

-This example demonstrates how to use the `setSuffix` and `clearSuffix` methods to add and remove notification text from the document title dynamically:
+This example demonstrates how to use the `setDocumentTitleSuffix` and `clearDocumentTitleSuffix` methods to add and remove notification text from the document title dynamically:

 ```tsx
 // App.tsx